 Is being able to eat whatever you want all it’s cracked up to be?
-In this post, you’ll learn how food freedom is even closer than you think!
+In this post, you’ll learn how food freedom is even closer than you think.

 Over the years I have uncovered what it really means to eat whatever you want.
-This concept was first introduced to me by a dietician whom I was working with.
+This concept was first introduced to me by a dietician with whom I was working.
 She suggested that having unlimited access to ALL types of food would lead me to make balanced food choices.

 EAT WHATEVER YOU WANT.
 REALLY?

-For many, it is often a scene including excessive amounts of “junk” food and/or whatever the latest diet told us was “off limits”.
-After all, we want to make something super-appealing, just label it as a behavior that we “can’t do” or a thing that we are “not supposed to have.
+For many, it’s a scene including excessive amounts of “junk” food and/or whatever the latest diet told us was “off limits.”
+After all, if we want to make something super-appealing, just label it as a behavior that we can’t do or a thing that we are not supposed to have.

 Imagine a child who was not allowed to have a toy that he wanted badly.
-Oddly, he could have cared less about the blue truck 5 minutes earlier.
-But, now that this playmate is making that little truck vroom across the floor, nothing else matters!
+He could have cared less about the blue truck 5 minutes earlier.
+But, now that his playmate is making that little truck vroom across the floor– nothing else matters!

 Our desires are about so much more than the 10 seconds we (halfway) taste that sneaky lick of chocolate icing on our tongue.
-If we confine ourselves to this limited way of thinking, we are being cheated!
+If we confine ourselves to this limited way of thinking, we are being cheated.

 It is important to define what we really want in life.

 For where your treasure is, there your heart will be also.Matthew 6:21 NLT

 Let’s veer what feels like a little off topic and discuss the priorities and values that you want MOST to influence your decisions.
 Take a moment to answer the following questions.
 Jot down the answers that pop into your mind first and then revisit them again later, prayerfully.